 - Basil Leaves.

-Banh Mi with Vegan “Ham”: If you've never had this copycat meat, you should try it to see if you like it.
-It is made from processed bean curd to copy the flavor of ham and beet juice is often used to copy the color.
-This version is the one that imitates the one made with Vietnamese cold cuts.
+Vegan Banh Mi with Vegan “Ham”: If you've never had this copycat meat, you should try it to see if you like it.
+It is made from processed bean curd to imitate the flavor of ham and beet juice to emulate the color.
+Banh Mi made with vegan ham is a vegan version of the one made with Vietnamese cold cuts.

-How To Make This Vietnamese Sandwich
+How To Make This Vegan Vietnamese-Inspired Sandwich

 You will start by making pickled vegetables.
 Put the daikon, carrots, jalapenos, and watermelon radish in a large jar with a tight lid.
-Boil the remaining ingredients, stirring them really well until the salt and sugar are dissolved.
+Boil the remaining ingredients, stirring them well until the salt and sugar are dissolved.
 Pour this mixture over the vegetables and close the lid.
 Let the pickle jar sit on the counter for about an hour to cool and then move it to the refrigerator.

-Assembling your Tofu Banh Mi
+Assemble the Vegan Tofu Banh Mi

 Cut the baguette into 4 pieces.
 Slice each piece in half, but without going all the way through, keeping the two halves attached.
-This makes it easier to hold and eat the sandwich without it falling apart.
+This makes it easier to hold and eat the sandwich without falling apart.
 Toast the baguette, just enough to make it crunchy on the outside.

 Mix mayo and sriracha and spread on one side of the cut side of the baguette.
 Spread the pesto on the other side of the cut side of the baguette.
 Fill the sandwich with tofu, pickled veggies, cucumber, fresh cilantro, mint, and basil.